MattBlack85/django-guniconf/README.md

 django-guniconf
 ===============

-A set of files to quick deploy Django projects with gunicorn/nginx
+A set of files to quickly set up Django projects with gunicorn and nginx.

+More info soon.